digitalniweb/website-content-change-notifier/README.md

 <h2>Other</h2>

-For manual changes to sqlite database using this vscode plugin `SQLite3 Editor`
+For manual changes to sqlite database using vscode plugin: `SQLite3 Editor`

+There is no GUI (yet?)